-Student/staff sent home RD & COVID-19 School Liaison notified their own bathroom, the exposed person's quarantine can be concurrent with the infected person's isolation.
+Student/staff sent home RD & COVID-19 School Liaison notified

-Student/staff instructed to quarantine/monitor for symptoms, even if they test negative, for a full 14 days after last exposure to the person testing positive for COVID.
+Student/staff instructed to guarantine/monitor for symptoms, even if they test negative, for a full 14 days after last exposure to the person testing positive for COVID.

-Household contacts can end quarantine 14 days after their lasta close contact ofexposure to the positive household member.confirmed caseIf the infected household member isolates in their own bedroom with(See Appendix E)
+Household contacts can end quarantine 14 days after their last exposure to the positive household member.
+If the infected household member isolates in their own bedroom with (See Appendix E) their own bathroom, the exposed person's quarantine can be concurrent with the infected person's isolation.